ravi-kumar7/documentation/docs/bank-connect/javascript-client.md

 ## Callback
-All callbacks are given to the client via a webhook which specifies the reason for failure or success.
+All callbacks are given to the client via a web hook which specifies the reason for failure or success.